enricocid/Music-Player-GO/README.md

 - Now playing (quick jump to album/folder by long clicking on the currently played song)
 - Continue playing from where You left
 - Queued and loved songs
-- audio focus, precise volume and headsets plug control
+- Audio focus, precise volume and headsets plug control
 - Other features: search, sorting, shuffle, notification's SeekBar (Android 10), open audios from other apps ...

 # License